stevenharman/git_tracker/README.md

 $ git commit
 ```

-Will result in a commit message something like:
+Will result in a commit message something like: *(notice the two empty lines at
+the top)*

 ```diff